WHAT

 All interested amateur radio operators are welcome to participate

-The Tsunami Exercise is a collaboration of ARES LAX Northeast, San Diego ARES , Hawaii ARES, San Joaquin Valley Section, Whatcom County (WA) ACS/ARES, Snohomish County (WA) ACS , WLNET-OE, Winlink Treff and the Emcomm Training Organization.
+The Tsunami Exercise is a collaboration of LAXNORTHEAST, San Diego ARES , Hawaii ARES, San Joaquin Valley Section, Whatcom County (WA) ACS/ARES, Snohomish County (WA) ACS , WLNET-OE, Winlink Treff and the Emcomm Training Organization.

 HOW

-The exercise asks radio operators to complete 6 message tasks and send them to tactical address TSUNAMI:
+The exercise asks radio operators to complete several message tasks related to tsunami preparedness and send them to tactical address TSUNAMI; ETO-DRILL

-↘️ Download the Tsunami Exercise Instructions here.
+Follow the Tsunami Exercise instructions below.
 Please read the instructions carefully, as they ask you to complete additional tasks with each message.

 WHERE